 We’ll send you all the information you need in advance of the interview, such as:

 - any specific information that may be part of the selection process

-Please bring to the interview proof of your eligibility to work in the country where the role is based.
+Bring to the interview proof of your eligibility to work in the UK.

 We do not reimburse travel expenses for interviews.

 We have more information to help you with your travel arrangements and disabled access.